ibm-cloud-docs/vpc/file_storage_vpc_create.md

       6. Then, click **Next**.
       7. Review your selection, and either click **Back** to return and update your choices or click **Create**.

-   - If you selected VPC as the access mode, provide a name for the mount target and select a VPC from the list.
+   - If you selected VPC as the access mode [Deprecated]{: tag-deprecated}, provide a name for the mount target and select a VPC from the list.
 This mount target can be used to mount the file share on any virtual server instance of the selected VPC in the same zone as the file share.
 Cross-zone mounting is not supported.

 1. Encryption at rest.
 By default, all file shares are encrypted by IBM-managed keys.
 You can also choose to create an envelop-encryption for your shares with your own keys.
 If you want to use your own keys, select one of the [key management services](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).